1azyking/MultLevDesc/README.md

   1973,,,,,,,,Na2O,OH;H2O;BO3,(Na(H2O))2(B5O8(OH)),,,,,,,,,

 (3)!!!Double-check the path settings in each script before running \features\main.py to generate features.
-Note that line xx in \features\objects.py, line xx in \features\featureInfo.py and line xx in \features\crystalInfo.py are related to the file path or naming.
+Note that line 6 in \features\objects.py, line 526 in \features\featureInfo.py and line 497 in \features\crystalInfo.py are related to the file path or naming.
 The output features are accessible in feature-out.csv.

 ## Main Developers
 Zhan-Yun Zhang